-Using the Site: Technical Leaders in Healthcare Organizations
+Using the Site: Technical Managers in Healthcare Organizations

 As part of our mission of solving problems for a safer world, MITRE developed this free resource, drawing on best practice from MITRE’s own capabilities, relevant government sources, and the broader practitioner community.
 As the pace of cyber attacks against the health sector increases, so grows the need for greater sharing of practical ways to increase the resilience of these critical systems.
 Our hope is that by curating the best available resources in one place – and providing a logical pathway for using them – we can help network defenders and IT administrators better prepare for, respond to, and recover from ransomware attacks.

-Where to Begin for Technical Leaders in Healthcare Organizations
+Where to Begin for Technical Managers in Healthcare Organizations

 Navigating the Resources